covalenthq/ewm-das/INSTALL.md

 ## IPFS Kubo client configuration

+NOTE: If you have already configured the client, you can skip this step.

-Run the following command to initialize the IPFS Kubo client:
+Run the following command to initialize the client:

 ```bash
 ipfs init